-Prerequisite: SPAN 3150 or consent of the instructor.
+SPAN 4250 Twentieth Century Spanish Literature 3-0-3 Prerequisite: SPAN 3150 or consent of the instructor.
 Study of the genres, movements and writers most representative of the literature of Spain during the twentieth century.
-The course begins with the writers of the Generation of '98, continues with selected works in fiction, drama, and poetry of the years prior to and immediately following the Civil War, and concludes with examples of the literature of Spain in the last decades of the twentiethcentury.
+The course begins with the writers of the Generation of '98, continues with selected works in fiction, drama, and poetry of the years prior to and immediately following the Civil War, and concludes with examples of the literature of Spain in the last decades of the 20th century.

-SPAN 4260 Latin American Prose: Twentieth-Century Novel 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
-Study of selected Latin American novels which reflect the major trends in the development of the genre during the twentieth century.

-SPAN 4270 Latin American Prose: Twentieth-Century Short Story 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
-Study of selected Latin American short stories which reflect the major trends in the development of the genre during the twentieth century.

-- SPAN 4300 Hispanic Caribbean Literature 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
-Study of the identity of the Hispanic Caribbean, drawing from literary texts of Puerto Rico, the Dominican Republic, and Cuba, in order to develop a greater understanding of the history, economics, sociology, culture, and literature of the region. - SPAN 4400 Chicano and U.S. Latino Writers 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
-Study of selected works written by Chicano and U.S. Latino authors that are representative of the bicultural/bilingual culture for which they speak.
-Emphasis is placed on literary and cultural studies with some study and application of literary criticism. - SPAN 4900 Special Topics

-Prerequisite: SPAN 3010 or consent of the instructor.
-Special topics in Spanish language or Hispanic literature, civilization, or culture.
-May be repeated up to a maximum of 6 hours if topics are different.
-1-0-1 to 3-0-3
+Prerequisite: SPAN 3160 or consent of the instructor.
+Study of selected Latin America novels which reflect the major trends in the development of the genre during the 20th century SPAN 4270 Latin American Prose: Twentieth-Century Short Story 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
+Study of selected Latin America short stories which reflect the major trends in the development of the genre during th twentieth century.
+SPAN 4300 Hispanic Caribbean Literature 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
+Study of the identity of th Hispanic Caribbean, drawing from literary texts of Puerto Rico, the Dominican Republic, an Cuba, in order to develop a greater understanding of the history, economics, sociology culture, and literature of the region.
+SPAN 4400 Chicano and U.S. Latino Writers 3-0-3 Prerequisite: SPAN 3160 or consent of the instructor.
+Study of selected works writte by Chicano and U.S. Latino authors that are representative of the bicultural/bilingual cultur for which they speak.
+Emphasis is placed on literary and cultural studies with some stud and application of literary criticism.
+SPAN 4900 Special Topics 3-0-3 Prerequisite: SPAN 3010 or consent of the instructor.
+Special topics in Spanish languag or Hispanic literature, civilization, or culture.
+May be repeated up to a maximum of 6 hour if topics are different.
+SPAN 4950 Directed Study 1-0-1 to 3-0-3 Prerequisite: SPAN 3010 and SPAN 3200 or consent of the instructor.
+Study in an are or topic of Spanish language or Hispanic literature, civilization, or culture not normally foun in established courses offered by the department.
+Students may also study more extensivel an area or topic covered by the departmental curriculum.
+May be repeated up to a maximur of 3 hours if topics are different.
+SPAN 4970 Study Abroad Practicum